smogpill/HDK/supplements/omega-3.md

 # Cons
 - "High" amount can cause fibrillation.
 Though the "high" bar might be quite low, exact status is still unknown [5][6][8][9]
+- Seems to require B vitamins for omega 3 to be able to help the brain [11]

 # Posology
 - 1-2 capsules per day [1]